PHILOCTETES AS A BIBLICAL PROPHET

 I have no peace, no quietness;

-I have no rest, but only turmoil.
+no rest, but only turmoil.

 The gods have been almost malicious with Philoctetes, punishing him for a crime they didn’t explain to him, nor did they warn him against it.
 Until Neoptolemus informs him why he’s suffering, Philoctetes has believed the gods are treating him as a game, the way small children will toy with ants before crushing them.
 Philoctetes didn’t know he’d trespassed on sacred ground.
 Indeed, in another surviving Sophoclean tragedy, Oedipus at Colonus, the protagonist and his daughter have already seated themselves and flagged down a passer-by before finding out they’re treading on sacred ground.
 Plainly the plot of land is not labeled as sanctified.
 It is reasonable to assume that the hallowed ground upon which Philoctetes stepped was also unmarked.